bunkerity/bunkerweb/docs/quickstart-guide.md

     chmod -R 770 bw-data
     ```

-    When starting the BunkerWeb container, you will need to mount the folder on /data :
+    When starting the BunkerWeb autoconf container, you will need to mount the folder on /data :
     ```shell
     docker run \
     	   ...
     	   -v "${PWD}/bw-data:/data" \
     	   ...
-    	   bunkerity/bunkerweb:1.4.2
+    	   bunkerity/bunkerweb-autoconf:1.4.2
     ```

     Here is the docker-compose equivalent :
     ```yaml
-    mybunker:
+    myautoconf:
-      image: bunkerity/bunkerweb:1.4.2
+      image: bunkerity/bunkerweb-autoconf:1.4.2
       volumes:
         - ./bw-data:/data
       ...